 Children, Youth and Families Concentration

+In the Children, Youth, and Families (CYF) concentration, students develop an understanding of how multiple systems impact child development and family functioning over time.
 Utilizing evidence-based decision making, students learn to identify and apply sound approaches that bring positive change at the individual, family, agency, community or policy levels.
-The flexibility of the Children, Youth and Families curriculum allows students to focus on their particular area of interest.
+The Children, Youth, and Families curriculum offers students the opportunity to tailor their study to a particular area of interest through practicum placement and certain course selection.

-Concentration Requirements: 21 Credits
+Concentration Requirements: 15 Credits

-• Theoretical and Empirical Basis for Practice with Children, Youth and Families (3 credits)
+• Theoretical and Empirical Basis for Practice with Children, Youth, and Families (3 credits)

 • Policy and Services for Children and Youth (3 credits)